 Staff works closely with families in assuring the services needed are identified and provided to students in accordance with applicable mandates.
 A strong and positive relationship exists between District staff and the Special Education Parent Advisory Council to the benefit of the school system, students, and families.

 Special education programs and services in Brookline are designed to meet the specific needs of students with disabilities in the least restrictive setting, meaning that regular education classrooms have the appropriate aids and support, alongside non-disabled peers as determined by the Individualized Education Program (IEP) team.
-Brookline offers several programs to meet the needs of students with disabilities which are described below.
-Related services are also provided and are listed following the program descriptions.
+Brookline offers several programs to meet the needs of students with disabilities; related services are also provided.
 The professional staff that delivers special education services are certified and trained to work with a wide range of students with specific disabilities.
-When the nature and/or severity of the student’s disability is such that the neighborhood school programs/services would not meet the student’s needs, consideration is given to district-wide programs and then to collaborative and out-of-district placements.
+When the nature and/or severity of the student’s disability is such that the neighborhood school programs/services would not meet the student’s needs, consideration is given to district-wide programs, and then to collaborative and out-of-district placements.

 Through IEP team meetings, families and school staff participate in determining and making all decisions regarding special education services.
 Recommended programs and services are made with parent involvement, allowing students to receive services in any composite program designed individually and drawing from our comprehensive resources.